djlacavera1/spectrebyte/README.md

 You may need to clean 'build' folder, if you built with default options before, due to cmake aggressive caching.

 ```
-$bytecoin/build> cmake -DUSE_SQLITE=1 ..
+$spectrebyte/build> cmake -DUSE_SQLITE=1 ..
-$bytecoin/build> time make -j8
+$spectrebyte/build> time make -j8
 ```

 ## Building on 32-bit x86 platforms, iOS, Android and other ARM platforms

-Bytecoin works on 32-bit systems if SQLite is used instead of LMDB (we've experienced lots of problems building and running with lmdb in 32-bit compatibility mode, especially on iOS).
+Spectre works on 32-bit systems if SQLite is used instead of LMDB (we've experienced lots of problems building and running with lmdb in 32-bit compatibility mode, especially on iOS).

 We build official x86 32-bit version for Windows only, because there is zero demand for 32-bit version for Linux or Mac.

-Building source code for iOS, Android, Raspberry PI, etc is possible (we have experimental `bytecoind` and `walletd` running on ARM64 iPhone) but requires major skills on your part. __TBD__
+Building source code for iOS, Android, Raspberry PI, etc is possible (we have experimental `spectred` and `walletd` running on ARM64 iPhone) but requires major skills on your part. __TBD__

 ## Building on Big-Endian platforms

-Currently bytecoin does not work out of the box on any Big-Endian platform, due to some endianess-dependent code.
+Currently Spectre does not work out of the box on any Big-Endian platform, due to some endianess-dependent code.
 This may be fixed in the future.
 If you wish to run on Big-Endian platform, please contact us.

 ## Building with parameters